-Possible site restoration and Lake nature concernation agriculture and forestry aftercare (if applicable) Lake, nature conservation, agriculture and forestry (application details NY/2011/0242/ENV) Other information (if applicable) Proposal includes diversion of the lngs Goit stream.
+Possible site restoration and aftercare (if applicable) Lake, nature conservation, agriculture and forestry (application details NY/2011/0242/ENV) Other information (if applicable) Proposal includes diversion of the Ings Goit stream.
 Planning application (NY/2011/0242/ENV) is awaiting determination for a similar, but not identical area.
 An application (NY/2014/0271/ENV) for the continuation of extraction from the existing site and the retention of the plant site until 31 January 2018 was granted planning permission in February 2016.

-Key Sensitivities identified by Site Assessment Ecological issues, including impacts on: Moor Lane SINC, Ings Goit stream and protected species; potential habitats; presence of invasive species including Crassula helmsii; cumulative impact Potential impact on best and most versatile agricultural land Heritage asset issues, including: proximity to and impact on Scheduled Monuments including the Thornborough Henges, other archaeological remains, Well and Kirklington Conservation Areas and Listed Buildings in Nosterfield Landscape and visual intrusion issues, including: impact on villages, impact of relocating stream and cumulative impact of increasing areas of open water Water issues, including: hydrology, flood risk (zones 1, 2 and 3) and surface water drainage (including impact on lngs Goit arising from diversion) Traffic impact, including: access and HGV use of local roads including on the B6267 Amenity issues, including: noise, dust, rights of way Development requirements ide entified through Site Assessment and Consultation Development requirements identified through Site Assessment and Consultation processes Mitigation of ecological issues, in particular with regard to avoiding impacts on Moor Lane SINC, Ings Goit stream, protected species, potential habitats and cumulative impact and including measures to address and control invasive species Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources Appropriate site design and landscaping to mitigate impact on heritage assets (Scheduled Monuments including Thornborough Henges, other potential archaeological remains, Listed Buildings in Nosterfield, Well and Kirklington Conservation areas) and their settings and the impact on villages and local landscape features such as the Ings Goit and arising from increasing areas of open water A site specific flood risk assessment, which to be satisfactory will need to include necessary mitigation such as compensatory storage, attenuation and surface water drainage and SuDS as appropriate (including appropriate mitigation for the impact of relocating the Ings Goit Beck) A traffic assessment to ensure suitable arrangements for access and local roads, including an appropriate traffic management plan regarding the B6267 and Moor Lane Appropriate arrangements for the assessment, control of and mitigation of effects including from noise and dust An appropriate restoration scheme using opportunities for habitat creation and reconnecting the Henges to their landscape setting, but which is also appropriate to the site's location within a birdstrike safeguarding zone Reasons for allocating site (Policy M01) and the provision of contribute to meeting requirement road geographical approach to the supply of aggregates of sand and gravel (Policies M02, M03 and M04) and could nts for the supply of sand and gravel in the southwards eriod (Policy M07) as evidence, including from the current planning application NY/2011/0242/ENV, indicates that there is a suitable resource in this location.
+- Ecological issues, including impacts on: Moor Lane SINC, Ings Goit stream and protected species; potential habitats; presence of invasive species including Crassula helmsii; cumulative impact - Potential impact on best and most versatile agricultural land - Heritage asset issues, including: proximity to and impact on Scheduled Monuments including the Thornborough Henges, other archaeological remains, Well and Kirklington Conservation Areas and Listed Buildings in Nosterfield - Landscape and visual intrusion issues, including: impact on villages, impact of relocating stream and cumulative impact of increasing areas of open water - Water issues, including: hydrology, flood risk (zones 1, 2 and 3) and surface water drainage (including impact on lngs Goit arising from diversion) - Traffic impact, including: access and HGV use of local roads including on the B6267 - Amenity issues, including: noise, dust, rights of way

+Development requirements identified through Site Assessment and Consultation processes

+- Mitigation of ecological issues, in particular with regard to avoiding impacts on Moor Lane SINC, Ings Goit stream, protected species, potential habitats and cumulative impact and including measures to address and control invasive species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on heritage assets (Scheduled Monuments including Thornborough Henges, other potential archaeological remains, Listed Buildings in Nosterfield, Well and Kirklington Conservation areas) and their settings and the impact on villages and local landscape features such as the lngs Goit and arising from increasing areas of open water - A site specific flood risk assessment, which to be satisfactory will need to include necessary mitigation such as compensatory storage, attenuation and surface water drainage and SuDS as appropriate (including appropriate mitigation for the impact of relocating the lngs Goit Beck) - A traffic assessment to ensure suitable arrangements for access and local roads, including an appropriate traffic management plan regarding the B6267 and Moor Lane - Appropriate arrangements for the assessment, control of and mitigation of effects including from noise and dust - An appropriate restoration scheme using opportunities for habitat creation and reconnecting the Henges to their landscape setting, but which is also appropriate to the site's location within a birdstrike safeguarding zone planning application NY/2011/0242/ENV, indicates that there is a suitable resource in this location.
 No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.